dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

    himself *only* had set up, proudly congratulates himself on the defeat, and marches off to new exploits, leaving behind him the following
-   proclamation: "Having thus," says Cato, "*dispatched* his (the author of *Common Sense*'s) *main argument for independence*, which he founds on the necessity of calling in *foreign assistance*, I proceed to examine some other parts of his work."
+   proclamation: "Having thus," says Cato, "*dispatched* his (the author of *Common Sense*'s) *main argument* for *independence*, which he founds on the necessity of calling in *foreign assistance*, I proceed to examine some other parts of his work."
 Not a syllable, Cato, doth any part of the pamphlet in question, say of calling in foreign assistance, or even forming military alliances.
 The dream is wholly your own; and is directly repugnant both to the letter and spirit of every page in the piece.
 The idea which *Common Sense* constantly holds up, is, to have nothing to do with the political affairs of Europe.
-"As Europe," says the pamphlet, "is our market for trade, we ought to form no political connections with *any part of it*.
+"As Europe, says the pamphlet, is our market for trade, we ought to form no political connections with *any part of it*.
 It is the true interest of America to steer clear of all European contentions."
 And where it proposes sending a manifesto to foreign courts